 Another yummy sweet option, with a bit of fizz & the added benefits of probiotics.
 You can call this brew ‘Frobscottle’ (from the BFG book / movie) for kids!
-Use whatever flavour they like most, & add small amounts to begin with.
+Use whatever flavour they like most, & add small amounts of greens powder begin with.

 Pineapple juice & water with ice

-Half / half cheap pineapple juice & water – freshly juiced is obviously best, but use whatever works to start you off, & this is easy, esp if you’re trying to get multiple kids onto it & there may be wastage!
-Once again, use only for the greens, juice is not something I’d normally recommend you buy!
+Half / half cheap pineapple juice & water – freshly juiced is obviously best, but use whatever works to start you off, & this is easy, especially if you’re trying to get multiple kids onto it & there may be wastage!
+Once again, use only for the greens as juice is not something I’d normally recommend you buy!